RocketChat/Rocket.Chat.js.SDK/README.md

 If `allPublic` is true, the `rooms` option will be ignored.

+### `driver.registerCommandHandler(key, callback)`

+[Click here](#) to know more about ClientCommands

+Register a function `callback` to handle incoming clientCommands that are not at the SDK-level and have the given `key`.

+The `callback` receives a `ClientCommand` object as the first parameter and returns a promise that resolves with a `ClientCommandResponse` object.

+`ClientCommand` object structure:
+- ClientCommand._id: ID of the ClientCOmmand
+- ClientCommand.u: Object representing the user that the command is targeted to, always set to the user that receives the command
+- ClientCommand.u._id: ID of the user,
+- ClientCommand.u.username: Username of the user
+- ClientCommand.cmd: Object representing the command itself
+- ClientCommand.msg: Key of the command
+- ClientCommand.options: Addional options or parameters of the command, no defined structure
+- ClientCommand.ts: Timestamp of when the command was issued

+`ClientCommandResponse` object structure:
+- ClientCommandResponse.status: ID of the success status of the response (still unused)
+- ClientCommandResponse.msg: Message response to the command

 ### `driver.asyncCall(method, params)`

 Wraps server method calls to always be async